10 Things You Need to do Today to for your Online Security and to Prevent Someone from Hacking your Bank Account

 Again, we want to do everything in our power to mitigate our risk and lessen any loss due to our exposure online.
 Keep in mind that it’s possible for hackers to get ahold of your private information, such as social security numbers, drivers license information, etc. and still use this information later down the road.
 In fact, your information has probably already been compromised and sold on the dark web without your knowing.
 Going back to my the young lady I mentioned earlier as well as my mothers example, we want to cover ourselves from every angle possible.
 The one thing you can have as a defense if you are a victim of identity theft at your bank are the safeguards I mentioned above if put in place and executed correctly.

-If you are the average or below average consumer when it comes to technology I would recommend that you take time to educate yourself on all of the tip’s I’ve listed here.
+If you are the average consumer when it comes to technology I would recommend that you take time to educate yourself on all of the tip’s I’ve listed here.